Director's Report

 21. Whistle Blower Policy/ Vigil Mechanism

 The Bank has adopted a Whistle Blower Policy and Vigil Mechanism in compliance with the relevant provisions of Companies Act, 2013 and Rules thereunder and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
 This Policy provides an opportunity to address concerns of employees & Directors relating to fraud, malpractice or any other activity or event which is against the interest of the Bank or society as a whole.
-The Policy is available in the Bank's website, click here.
+The Policy is available in the Bank's website, click here

 22. Ratings of Debt Instruments

-23. Auditors & their Report
+23 Auditors & their Report

-As per the RBI guidelines, the appointment of Joint statutory auditors should be subject to annual approval from Reserve Bank of India.
-The Audit Committee of the Board had reviewed the performance of the Auditors during the financial year 2021-22 and their Independence by taking note of the eligibility letters received from the Auditors stating that they continue to satisfy the criteria provided in Section 141 of the Companies Act, 2013 and RBI Regulations, their continuance, if approved, will be in accordance with the conditions prescribed under the Companies Act, 2013 and Rules thereunder as well as the applicable RBI Regulations and recommended their continuance to the Board.
-Board of Directors at its Meeting on May 04, 2022 considered the recommendation and approved the continuance of the Joint Statutory Auditors for the FY 2022-23 as they satisfy with the eligibility Norms as per the RBI guidelines.
+As per the RBI guidelines, the appointment of Joint Statutory Auditors should be subject to annual approval from Reserve Bank of India.
+The Audit Committee of the Board had reviewed the performance of the Auditors during the financial year 2022-23 and their independence by taking note of the eligibility letters received from the Auditors stating that they continue to satisfy the criteria provided in Section 141 of the Companies Act, 2013 and RBI Regulations and their continuance, if approved, will be in accordance with the conditions prescribed under the Companies Act, 2013 and Rules thereunder as well as the applicable RBI Regulations and had accordingly recommended their continuance to the Board.

-There are no qualifications, reservations or adverse remarks made by the Joint Statutory Auditors of the Bank, M/s.
-Varma & Varma and T R Chadha & Co LLP, Chartered Accountants (ICAI Firm Registration No. 006711N/N500028,) in their report on the financial statements for the FY 2021-22.
-Further, pursuant to Section 143(12) of the Companies Act, 2013, the Statutory Auditors of the Bank have not reported any instances of frauds committed in the Bank by its officers or employees.
+Bank, M/s.
+Varma & Varma, Chartered Accountants and M/s.
+T R Chadha & Co LLP, Chartered Accountants in their report on the financial statements for the FY 2022-23.
+Further, pursuant to Section 143(12) of the Companies Act, 2013, the Joint Statutory Auditors of the Bank have not reported any instances of frauds committed in the Bank by its officers or employees.

 24. Details of Employee Stock Options Scheme (ESOS)

 The Bank, pursuant to the resolutions passed by the Board and the Shareholders of the Bank on January 31, 2019, adopted the ESFB Employee Stock Option Scheme (ESOS), 2019 ("ESFB ESOP 2019").
-The Bank has amended the ESFB ESOP 2019 pursuant to the resolutions of the Board and Shareholders of our Bank dated November 7, 2019 & November 22, 2019 respectively.
+The Bank has amended the ESFB ESOP 2019 pursuant to the resolutions of the Board and Shareholders of the Bank dated November 7, 2019 & November 22, 2019 respectively.

 The Scheme is administered by the Nomination and Remuneration Committee constituted by the Board of Directors of the Bank.

-Information as required under Section 62 of the Companies Act, 2013 and Rule 12 of the Companies (Share Based Employee Benefits) and the SEBI SBEB & SE Regulations 2021:
+I nformation as required under Section 62 of the Companies Act, 2013 and Rule 12 of the Companies (Share Based Employee Benefits) and the (SEBI SBEB & SE) Regulations 2021:

 Particulars Total

-Number of options granted during the year 81,61,946
+Number of options granted during the year 2,04,10,628

-Number of options forfeited / lapsed during the year 41,22,261
+Number of options forfeited / lapsed during the year 65,96,673

-Number of options vested during the year 1,00,92,124
+Number of options vested during the year 65,47,866

-Number of options exercised during the year 1,01,18,318
+Number of options exercised during the year 29,38,696

-Number of shares arising as a result of exercise of options 1,01,18,318
+Number of shares arising as a result of exercise of options 29,38,696

-Money realized by exercise of options (INR), if scheme is implemented directly by the Company Rs 28,96,93,068
+Money realized by exercise of options (INR), if scheme is implemented directly by the company 10,36,71,878.50

-Loan repaid by the Trust during the year from exercise price received Not Applicable
+Loan repaid by the Trust during the year from exercise price received Not applicable

-Option Granted but not vested 1,02,19,214
+Option Granted but not vested 1,99,62,337

-Options Vested but not exercised 2,75,20,273
+Options Vested but not exercised 2,86,52,409

-Options Available for Grant 6,11,14,031
+Options Available for Grant 4,73,00,076

-Employee Wise details of the options granted to
+Employee Wise details of the options granted to A) Key Managerial Personnel

-S. No Name of Employee Designation No of options granted Exercise Price % of options granted
+N0 Name of Employee Designation No of options granted Exercise Price % of options granted

-B) any other employee who receives a Grant of options in any one year, of options amounting to 5% or more of options granted during that year
+B) any other employee who receives a Grant of options in any one year, of options amounting to 5% or more of options granted during that year - NIL

 25. Secretarial Auditors

-Companies Act, 2013 read with Rule 8 of the Companies (Accounts) Rules, 2014
+26. I nformation as per Section 134 (3) (q) of the Companies Act, 2013 read with Rule 8 of the Companies (Accounts) Rules, 2014

-27. Particulars of contracts or arrangements with
+27. Particulars of contracts or arrangements with Related Parties

 28. Risk Management